-To mark the 75th anniversary of the end of World War II, here’s my Top 10 list of Hollywood’s best films on the conflict:
+To mark the recent 80th anniversary of D-Day, here’s my Top 10 list of Hollywood’s greatest World War II films:

 The Pacific Theater